dspaulding94/Metro_Police_Incident_Analysis/README.md

-# Exloratory Analyis of Metro Police Incidents Reports
+# Exploratory Analysis of Metro Police Incidents Reports

 ## Summary
 A data exploration in crime instances reported in Davidson County (Nashville, TN) to determine if the growing population in Nashville has had a positive or negative effect in crime rates.